XP-NETWORK/xp-wallet/README.md

 # XP Network Wallet - a Work In Progress
-User friendly inteface for interacting with the XP Network blockchain.
+User friendly interface for interacting with the XP Network blockchain.
+The UI is capable of
+1. Signing in an existing user
+2. Creating a new user account
-The UI is capable of retrieving the information about the assests of a signed in account and signing the transactions proposed by the account.
+3. Retrieving the information about the assests of a signed in account and
+4. Signing the transactions proposed by the account.

 ### To clone the project run
 ```bash